Postecoglou dismisses Carter-Vickers surgery fear

 "I can't predict the future.
 If he gets through tomorrow he'll play next week."

-Celtic are poised to retain the Scottish Premiership as they sit 12 points clear at the top of the table and face Rangers in the semi-finals of the Scottish Cup on 30 April.
+Celtic are poised to retain the Scottish Premiership as they sit 12 points clear at the top of the table.
+They face Rangers in the semi-finals of the Scottish Cup on 30 April.

-If they beat Rangers next weekend they would face either Division One Falkirk or Championship side Inverness Caledonian Thistle in the final - with the chance to claim the treble, assuming they complete their league title defence.
+If they beat Rangers next weekend they would face either League One Falkirk or Championship side Inverness Caledonian Thistle in the final - with the chance to claim the treble, assuming they complete their league title defence.

 Carter-Vickers has been outstanding at the heart of Postecoglou's defence after completing a permanent move from Tottenham Hotspur last summer following a successful loan spell that saw Celtic regain the title and lift the League Cup.